sulu/sulu/UPGRADE.md

 ## release/2.0

+### Deprecation of localizationStore method

+The `loadLocalizations` method from the `localizationStore` has been deprecated.
+Use the `localizations` synchronous property instead.

+### Deprecation of webspaceStore methods

+The `loadWebspaces` method from the `webspaceStore` has been deprecated.
+Use the `grantedWebspaces` synchronous property instead.

+### Deprecation of LocalizationController

+The `LocalizationController` has been deprecated.
+The information is now delivered via `sulu_admin.localizations` config in the `admin/config` endpoint.

+### Deprecation of WebspaceController

+The `WebspacesController` has been deprecated.
+The information is now delivered via `sulu_page.webspaces` config in the `admin/config` endpoint.

 ### Add position to category medias

 Currently the category media sorting was not saved for this the following database update is needed: